nathanielw/Twemoji-for-Pencil/README.md

 # Emoji for Pencil

+Twitter Emoji as a Pencil stencil collection - drag-and-drop emoji into your mockups! :thumbsup:

 *Check out my other stencil collections for Pencil at [nathanielw.github.io/pencil-stencils](http://nathanielw.github.io/pencil-stencils/)*

 ## Installation
-- Download the [latest release](https://github.com/nathanielw/Emoji-for-Pencil/releases/latest) zip file.
+- Download the [latest release](https://github.com/nathanielw/Twemoji-for-Pencil/releases/latest) zip file.
 - Install the collection in Pencil by going to *Tools > Install new collection* and selecting the zip.
 - Enjoy!